What is The Greyhound Protection Act?

 What if someone finds my pet, but doesn't bring him/her to a shelter?

 That's why all pets should wear ID tags at all times.
 This includes indoor-only cats since if they get outside, they have no idea where they are or how to find home again (they usually make at least one "great escape", frequently because they have been frightened by a repair person or worker coming in & out of the home, party, etc.).
-Having YOUR phone number on your pet allows anyone who finds your pet to call you right away, day or night, weekend or holiday.
-Your pet's microchip comes with a tag that includes the microchip number, as well as the hotline phone number.
-This allows anyone who finds your pet to call the hotline and find you, without having to scan the pet to find the microchip.
+Having YOUR phone number on your pet allows anyone who finds your pet, to call you right away, day or night, weekend or holiday.
+Your pet's HomeAgain microchip comes with a tag that includes the microchip number, as well as the HomeAgain phone number.
+This allows anyone who finds your pet to call HomeAgain and find you, without having to scan the pet to find the microchip.
 Consider getting an engraved ID tag that says "Reward if found" on the tag; sometimes people will see pets with tags but not know that the pet is lost.
 For indoor-only cats, and dogs who don't run loose (and no dog should), having this on your pet's tag is good insurance.
 It may save you a lot of trouble should your pet become lost.

 Do microchips really work?

-See the website, www.24PetWatch.com for information about the microchips as well as lots of great pet news & information.
+See the website, www.homeagainid.com, for information about the microchips as well as lots of great pet news & information.

 Remember, if your pet has a microchip, please contact the national database immediately if your contact information (home or work phone number, address) should change.
 If you move/change phone numbers and do not update your information, your lost pet may not be reunited with you.
 This must be done for the life of your pet - the microchip will still be there in 10 years and your information must stay current with the national database!